catseye/tideay/README.markdown

 ### buffers ###

+*   **Some way to switch to a buffer by typing in part of its filename.**
 *   Should not be possible to open 2 copies of the same file.
 *   Should be able to populate buffers from all "interesting" files in the current directory tree.  (repository <=> workspace)
 *   Some nice way to move/copy a buffer while inside the editor.
-*   Some way to switch to a buffer by typing in part of its filename.
+*   When file backing buffer is deleted by the system, close the buffer?
+    (Argument against: maybe it was accidental and buffer is only remaining copy of what was there.
+Maybe "deaden" the buffer.
+Maybe recreate the file...)

 ### other ###